chiukapoor/ESUMH/README.md

 ```
 with **Hostkeys**.
 You can also the change the password of user which is currently **q6Y8jl9**.

-When everything is set run the link with an argument USERNAME
+When everything is set run the script with the argument USERNAME

 ```
 sh ESUMH.sh USERNAME